wojtkowiak/meteor-custom-protocol/README.md

  - v4.0.0
     - added support for `DDP.connect`
     - dropped support for `Meteor` below `1.4`
+    - added added `removeCallback` and `removeAllCallbacks` to standard protocol
     - added `userId` to message callback on server side
  - v3.1.0 - added `removeCallback` and `removeAllCallbacks` to DynamicMessagesProtocol
  - v3.0.2 - Meteor 1.3.3 compatibility fix.